SchaferLabUMassChan/Faust_2025/README.md

 - The R script for NicheNet Analysis of Public TRAP-Seq datasets (Figures 4K-L and Table S4)
 - The R script for NicheNet Microglia-Astrocyte Ligand-Receptor Analysis (Figures 5B-C and Table S6)
 - The R script for MERFISH Analysis (Figures 5D-H, S5C-G, and Table S6)
-- The R script for Sholl Analysis (Figure 5I-M, S5H-I)
+- The R script for Sholl Analysis (Figures 5I-M, S5H-I)